10 April, 2019

 Sometimes getting the perfect shot......just.......takes.......time, especially if you're dealing with unpredictable animals or temperamental weather and lighting.
 Capturing the perfect picture may take many attempts and a firm lesson in patience, planning and preparation.
 When you're just starting out with travel photography you may not get it right the first time around so learn to trust your instincts.
 And if at first you don't succeed, try, try again!

-5. never leave your camera behind
+5. Never leave your camera behind

 never leave camera behind